-In 2003, "Generic catalogue of radioactive waste for their treatment" was issued.
-This document provides basic information for correct labelling and categorization of RAW by its packaging and devolving/acceptance for the purpose of treatment in particular treatment centres (see H.1.2).
+Basic information for correct labelling and categorization of RAW by its packaging and devolving/acceptance for the purpose of treatment in particular treatment centres provides document "Generic cataloque of radioactive waste" (PP 15-INŠ-001, rev. 3), which was prepared by JAVYS, a. s. (see H.1.2).